 Homeschooling in China

 Homeschooling has been growing in popularity among foreigners and locals alike in recent years and larger cities often have homeschooling support groups for parents and students, which provide opportunities for families to interact with one another.

 However, homeschooling is frowned upon by the government, and is essentially illegal.
 Chinese law stipulates that all children are to receive nine years of compulsory education at a registered school.
-Although the government has not implemented this law fully, it has become increasingly vocal about its disapproval of the practice in recent years, and has reiterated in numerous statements that homeschooling is not acceptable in the People's Republic.
+However, the government has not yet fully implemented this law, nor does it seem to apply to expat children as they hold foreign citizenship.
+Nevertheless, the government has become increasingly vocal about its disapproval of the practice in recent years and has reiterated in numerous statements that homeschooling is not acceptable in China.

 Expat parents intending to homeschool their children should consider their options carefully, especially since homeschooled children aren't allowed to write the final school-leaving exam that determines entry to Chinese universities.

 In China, special-needs education has historically been provided separately to mainstream schools.
 There have been recent moves towards inclusive education, including greater admission of students with disabilities into mainstream schools as well as teacher training programmes.
 However, progress has been limited: children may not receive all the necessary support, while early detection of learning difficulties is not common.